12122J/12122J/README.md

 I like practical software.
 Clear database models, simple deployments, readable code, useful dashboards, and systems that keep working after the first demo.

-I use AI heavily, but I still care about the fundamentals: logs, tests, security, deployment, performance, and understanding what the code is actually doing.
+I use AI heavily, but lets not forget the fundamentals: logs, tests, security, deployment, performance, and understanding what the code is actually doing.

 ## Stack